 President, Rajesh Dhillon

 Rajesh is currently the Head of Strategy and Business Development Director in AIA Singapore (Advisors Alliance Group).
 Prior to joining AIA, he served as a naval officer for 21 years in the Republic of Singapore Navy.
-His KM journey started early in his career in leading teams and later on in using AARs as learning tools.
-In 2016, he attained his MSc in KM from NTU and has since focused deeper in in AARs and Learning Organisations.
+His KM journey started early in his career in leading teams and later on in using after action reviews (AARs) as learning tools.
+In 2016, he attained his MSc in KM from NTU and has since focused deeper in AARs and Learning Organisations.
 He now drives strategy and development with elements of KM in ensuring AIA-AAG remains ahead and utilises its institutionalised knowledge as a key factor in her creating competitive business advantage.
 His expertise in helping organisations develop, manage and leverage on AARs continues to drive his passion for KM.
 Rajesh is also an Adjunct Faculty at the Singapore University of Social Science, delivering Information Management for the Bachelors in Science in the School of Business.

-Working with volunteer KM practitioners in the society, has enabled him to merge academic theories with real operational issues at workplaces, this is his main drive for building a learning organisation and supporting lifelong learning.Email: firstname.lastname@example.org
+Working with volunteer KM practitioners in the society has enabled him to merge academic theories and leadership experience with real operational issues at the workplaces, this is his main drive for building a learning organisation, enabling leadership development and supporting lifelong learning.Email: firstname.lastname@example.org

 Vice President (Services), Salleh Anuar